 In 1984, as many as 3,000 people were killed officially in just a week for the deeds of 2 people.
 The Ranganath Mishra Commission gives the number as 3874 in all with more than 2300 in Delhi alone.

-On the other hand, in Gujarat in 2002, a total of 790 Muslims (a number given by a UPA Minister) were killed for the deeds of 2000 Muslims in Godhra, in addition to as many as 254 Hindus killed after Godhra + the 59 Hindus killed in Godhra.
+On the other hand, in Gujarat in 2002, only 790 Muslims (a number given by a UPA Minister) were killed for the deeds of 2000 Muslims in Godhra, in addition to as many as 254 killed after Godhra, + the 59 Hindus killed in Godhra.
 A net result of deaths in Gujarat in 2002 would be 790 Muslims and 313 Hindus.
 While in 1984, it was at least 3,000 Sikhs and 1 Congressperson.
 The sinner victim ratio (of co-religionists) in 1984 was 2: 3000, while in 2002 in Gujarat, it was 2000: 790 and in addition 254 Hindus were killed in the post-Godhra riots.

 Riots in 2002 AD in Gujarat stopped in just three days, and after 3rd March 2002, the state was completely normal except for some violence in Ahmedabad, Vadodara and some places near Godhra.
 This was in sharp contrast to the Gujarat riots of 1969 and 1985, which continued for as long as 5 months, or even the 1990-91-92 riots in the state.

 Not even a single Congressman (or for that matter, any attacker) was killed in 1984, while as many as 254 Hindus were killed in Gujarat in 2002, after Godhra.
 It is on record that Muslims had started 157 riots in Gujarat after 3rd March 2002.
 Muslims attacked Hindus in Himmatnagar area of Ahmedabad and killed a young Hindu after gouging out his eyes.